daleonpz/Research-Project/chapter2.md

                     with no human intervention other than turning on the rover and initial positioning.

-Operating           The follower should run Raspbian Jessie VX.X as system              operation system.
+Operating           The follower should run Raspbian Jessie  as system              operation system.

 OpenCV              The follower should use OpenCV 3.4.1 [@opencv_library] for the video